 Tip: try doing the exercise on one leg.
 Start with only the right leg on the floor, do the caterpillar walkout , then switch the leg.

 The starting position is the traditional plank position.
-Next, raise right hand and left leg at approximately 1 inch off the floor.
-The exercise is to quickly raise both hand and leg to the point in which they are parallel to the floor.
-For 30 seconds, keep your limbs moving up and down, then switch to opposite arm and leg.
+Next, raise your right hand and left leg at approximately 1 inch off the floor.
+The exercise is to quickly raise both hands and legs to the point in which they are parallel to the floor.
+For 30 seconds, keep your limbs moving up and down, then switch to the opposite arm and leg.

 Tip: It will be better for your neck to focus your eyes on the floor while doing the exercise.

 This is a challenging move that targets the upper back, chest, sides, core and glutes.